How to Format a Number with VBA in Excel (4 Methods)

 Let’s go through each of the parameters:

-• Expression (required): This is the numeric value or expression that you want to format.
+• Expression (required): This is the numeric value or expression you want to format.

 • NumDigitsAfterDecimal (optional): Specifies the number of decimal places to display.
-If omitted, the default is -1, which means that the system settings are used.
+If omitted, the default is -1, meaning the system settings are used.

-• IncludeLeadingDigit (optional): A boolean value that determines whether a leading zero is displayed for values between -1 and 1.
+• IncludeLeadingDigit (optional): A boolean value determining whether a leading zero is displayed for values between -1 and 1.
 If omitted, the default is vbUseDefault.

 Parameter Values Explanation